The first 1,000 days

 - a healthy environment — including in the womb

-Good nutrition in the first 1,000 days
+Why is good nutrition important in the first 1,000 days?

 Playing, singing, reading and talking to your baby are all important ways to help them to feel safe and loved.